gitlabhq/gitlabhq/doc/api/runners.md

 ## Disable a runner from project

-Disable a specific runner from project.
-It works only, if the project isn't an only project associated with the specified runner.
-If so, then an error is returned and user should use the [remove a runner](#remove-a-runner) feature.
+Disable a specific runner from the project.
+It works only if the project isn't the only project associated with the specified runner.
+If so, an error is returned.
+Use the [Remove a runner](#remove-a-runner) call instead.

 ```
 DELETE /projects/:id/runners/:runner_id